xd515/PUI2016_xd515/HW4_xd515/README.md

 Assignment 1

-I have read the project of Ian and come up with a few sugestions of the dataset.
+I have read the project of Ian and come up with a few suggestions of the dataset.

 Assignment 2